scollier/SATraining/SATrainingEndToEnd.md

 cp /etc/sysconfig/flanneld{,.orig}
 ```

 * Configure flannel using the network interface of the system.
 This is commonly `eth0` but might be `ens3`.
 Use `ip a` to list network interfaces.
+This should not be necessary on most systems unless they have multiple network interfaces.
+In which case you will want to use the interface capable of talking to other nodes in the cluster.

 ```
 sed -i 's/#FLANNEL_OPTIONS=""/FLANNEL_OPTIONS="eth0"/g' /etc/sysconfig/flanneld